-THE principle of content-based copy retrieval (CBCR) is close to the usual content-based image or video retrieval schemes (CBIR) when using the query by example paradigm [1]-[3].
-One difference is that the queries are not examples given by a user, but a stream of candidate documents automatically extracted from a particular medium (for example a television stream or a web downloader).
+THE principle of CBCR is close to usual Content-Based Image or Video Retrieval schemes (CBIR) when using the query by example paradigm [6], [7], [8], [9].
+One difference is that the queries are not examples given by a user but a stream of candidate documents automatically extracted from a particular medium (for example a television stream or a web downloader).
 The other and main difference is that the objects in demand are not the same.
 While general CBIR methods try to bridge the semantic gap, CBCR aims at recognizing a given document.

-Content-based retrieval methods dedicated to copy detection have emerged in recent years for monitoring and copyright protection issues [4]-[8].
-In this context, contrary to the watermarking approach, the identification of a document is not based on previously inserted marks but on content-based extracted signatures.
+Content-based retrieval methods dedicated to copy detection have emerged in recent years for monitoring and copyright protection issues [1], [2], [3], [4], [5].
+In this context, contrary to the watermarking approach, the identification of a document is not based on previously inserted marks but on contentbased extracted signatures.
 These signatures are searched in an indexed database containing the signatures of all source documents and the retrieval can be performed without accessing the original documents.
-One of the main advantages of the content-based ap-
+One of the main advantage of the content-based approach is that copies of already existing materials can be detected even if the original document was not marked or is no more existing.